 - 4 cloves garlic

-- handful of cilantro leaves
+- 1 handful cilantro leaves

-- sea salt to taste
+- coarse sea salt to taste

 - 2 tablespoons water optional